-

 Read MoreThe coolant system in a BMW controls the temperature in the engine by making a coolant mixture flow through the engine block, radiator, and cylinder head.
 This will absorb the heat and transmit it to the air for it to cool.
 At Ultimate Bimmer Service, we recommend having the coolant system on your BMW changed every 30,000 miles or 2 years if it’s an older model.
 Newer BMW models have a lifetime coolant.
 It’s still important to think about a coolant flush every 30,000 to 60,000 miles, or 3 to 5 years.
 This preventative maintenance will help …

 Read MoreThe blower motor is the component that circulates air through the vents and is responsible for maintaining comfort in both hot and cold climates in your BMW.
 It is interconnected with the climate control system and controls the fan at the speed you set.
 Regardless of whether you have the AC on in the hot summer or the heater on during the cold season, the blower motor makes sure there is good circulation in the car.
 When it fails, you may get little or no airflow, uneven temperatures, or no air blowing out at all.
-Neglecting the blower motor can …
+Neglecting the blower motor …

 Read More